barunps3/ehr_webapp/README.md

 ```

 ## Folder Structure
-- Components used directly in a pages must be placed in app/components
+- Components used directly in a pages must be placed in app/components.
+And would be referred as `Main Components`
-- Components shared between Components (which were called in page.tsx) must be placed in app/utils/components
+- Components shared by `Main Components` must be placed in app/utils/components
+- Component which are not shared and has highly corelated to `Main Component` is created in the same file.
+- All fetches are placed in app/lib folder
+- All images for testing/icons/svgs are placed in public folder

 # CSS Styling
 - Color palette used: https://colorhunt.co/palette/f5efe7d8c4b64f709c213555.
 Please check app/globals.css